 Welcome to this week’s review of notable instances of public transit use and urban design, as well as discussion of place identity and culture, through anime currently broadcast or screening in Japan and simulcast internationally via the web.
 This review also documents seichijunrei (聖地巡礼 sacred site pilgrimage) and butaitanbou (舞台探訪 scene hunting)—on this website referred to collectively as anime pilgrimage—which are forms of place-based engagement induced by the use of real locations in show settings.

 Media and General Interest

-Anime Tourism Association’s Anime Holy Land 88 Site Final List Announced
+Anime Tourism Association Anime Seichi 88 Site Final List

 One year since first announced, the Anime Tourism Association launched by publisher Kadokawa released the final version of its Anime Tourism 88-Stop Pilgrimage tour (press release, list).
 The list is informed by an online survey conducted in multiple languages, but the final selection is the result of an internal process that has not been revealed to the public.

 Though we have been hearing about Kadokawa’s initiative over the course of the year, I’ve held back from contributing commentary to the discussion.
 Mostly this was because there hasn’t been enough detail in the Association’s public statements for me to feel I really understood what it was doing.
 I also had a hunch this was ultimately just a marketing campaign for Kadokawa properties, but I really wanted my hunch to be wrong.
 I had hoped that the Association might put forward a useful public good that, even if not perfect, would advance the cause of anime tourism fan engagement.
 Now that the final list is out, I’ll try my best to lay out my thoughts.